MylesNottingham/relational_rails/README.md

 [x] done

-User Story 5, Resorts Guests Index
+User Story 5, ResortGuests Index

 As a visitor
 When I visit '/resorts/:resort_id/guests'
-Then I see each guest that is associated with that resort with each guest's attributes (data from each column that is on the guest table)
+Then I see each guest that is associated with that resort and their attributes (data from each column that is on the guest table)

 ### ActiveRecord